1. Overview

 Summary of this section:

-In our gardens, it is not only the warm sun that contributes to the plant, but also the space (soil) into which "something" is allowed to be planted, unfold, emerge, and become manifest.
+In our gardens, it is not only the warm sun that contributes to the growth of a plant, but also the space (soil) into which "something" is allowed to be planted, unfold, emerge, and become manifest.

 In addition, we cooperate with the space and with the seeds and sprouts - there is a sensitive co-operation with the plants and sun and air.